etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/getting-started.md

 If the Localization Pack includes the *in-country taxes* setup, the only configuration left to do is:

-  to assign the corresponding [Tax Categories](/products/etendo-classic/user-guide/financial-management/accounting/setup/#tax-category)to the products and to assign the corresponding [Business Partner Tax category](/products/etendo-classic/user-guide/financial-management/accounting/setup/#business-partner-tax-category) to the business partners of the Organization, otherwise review the last step of scenario 3 below which describes how to create and set up the taxes.
+  to assign the corresponding [Tax Categories](/products/etendo-classic/user-guide/financial-management/accounting/setup/#tax-category) to the products and to assign the corresponding [Business Partner Tax category](/products/etendo-classic/user-guide/financial-management/accounting/setup/#business-partner-tax-category) to the business partners of the organization, otherwise review the last step of scenario 3 below which describes how to create and set up the taxes.

 ### Scenario 3 - Localization Pack and Generic CoA do not installed